Rob--W/cors-anywhere/README.md

   Example: `["cookie"]`
 * dictionary of lowercase strings `setHeaders` - Set headers for the request (overwrites existing ones).
   Example: `{"x-powered-by": "CORS Anywhere"}`
+* dictionary of lowercase strings `setResponseHeaders` - Set headers on the outgoing proxied response (overwrites existing ones).
+  Example: `{"x-powered-by": "CORS Anywhere"}`
+* boolean `wildcardOrigin` - If true (default), return `*` as the value for the `access-control-allow-origin` header on the outgoing response.
+If false, set the value to the incoming request's `Origin` header.
+* array of strings `pathPrefixes` - The list of allowed prefixes in the path before the URL to be proxied.
+To allow proxying from the root path (default), include an empty string.
+  Example: `['my-proxy-path/', '']` will correctly proxy requests made to `http://my.proxy.domain/my-proxy-path/http://www.google.com` and `http://my.proxy.domain/http://www.google.com`.
+* boolean `showHelp` - If true (default), the help page will be shown.
+If false, a 404 will be returned instead.
 * string `helpFile` - Set the help file (shown at the homepage).
   Example: `"myCustomHelpText.txt"`